sdiehl/wiwinwlh/tutorial.md

 Rust is a *general purpose language*.

+Rust allows polymorphism by means of *parametric polymorphism* and *ad-hoc polymorphism*.

 Rust is *not garbage collected* by default, instead uses static semantics to the analyze lifetimes.
 Optionally supports garbage collection.

 Rust is *impure* by default and does not statically track effects.
-It does however have sophisticated static tracking of allocations and lifetimes.
+It does however have static tracking of memory allocations and lifetimes.

 Purescript
 ---------

+Purescript is a Haskell-like language that compiles into Javascript for evaluation within a web browser.
+Semantically it is very close to Haskell except that is uses a call-by-value model instead of Haksell's call-by-need.
+The type system is a superset of Haskell 2010 and includes ad-hoc polymorphism, parametric polymorphism, rank-n polymorphism, row-polymorphism, higher-kinded types and full algebraic data types.

 Purescript's main implementation is *purescript*.

 Purescript is a *statically typed* language.

-Purescript is *pure* and statically tracks effects.
+Purescript is *pure* and statically tracks effects using an extensible record system embedded in the Eff monad.

 Elm
 ---

+Elm is a ML-like language that compiles into Javascript for evaluation within a web browser.

 Elm's main implementation is *elm*.

 Elm is a *statically typed* language.

+Elm allows polymorphism by means of *parametric polymorphism* and limited *ad-hoc polymorphism*.

 Elm is *pure* and statically tracks effects.

 Python
 ------

+Python is a widely used general-purpose, high-level programming language.
+It is based on object-style of programming constructions and allows first class functions and higher order functions.
+Python is untyped and is notorious for it's simplistic runtime and global mutex preventing concurrency.

 Python's main implementation is *cpython*.